Slympp/ConanLinuxScript/README.md

  * **stop** : Shutdown the server cleanly by sending a SIGINT to the screen.

  * **reboot [reason]** : Restart the server securely.
 You can specify a message to send with your Discord Bot.
    *(i.e.: conan reboot "Quick reboot to flush memory leaks !")*

  * **update** : Check for available updates.
 If needed, close the server, apply the update and restart.

  * **show** : Display running server(s).

- * screen** : Display the server console to look at your server logs.
-Use "Ctrl + A" then "Ctrl + D" to leave the screen without stopping the server.
+ * **screen** : Display the server console to look at your server logs.
+Use "**Ctrl + A**" then "**Ctrl + D**" to leave the screen without stopping the server.

  * **install** : Install the whole server and dependencies
-    * Creates a specific user for running your server
+    + Creates a specific user for running your server
-    * Set up a minimal iptables configuration
+    + Set up a minimal iptables configuration
-    * Install wine 2.0, screen, steamCmd...
+    + Install wine 2.0, screen, steamCmd...
-    * Download server files
+    + Download server files

  * **discord** : Install a Discord Bot that will handle handle communication between the script and your Discord server.
  Announces:
- 	* Server start
+ 	+ Server start
- 	* Server stop
+ 	+ Server stop
- 	* Delayed announce before server shutdown
+ 	+ Delayed announce before server shutdown
- 	* Server updates
+ 	+ Server updates
- 	* Server custom reboots
+ 	+ Server custom reboots
-	* RaidsHours ON/OFF
+	+ RaidsHours ON/OFF

   *Admins may be able in the future to handle the server with commands on a specific channel*

  * **raidhours** : Enable a daily period where raids are possible.
-You need to configure the script and run "conan crontab" *This will require a reboot of your server to apply the changements.
+You need to configure the script and run "conan crontab"
+  *This will require a reboot of your server to apply the changements.
 Your players will be warned with a Discord message and a delay*

  * **crontab** : Enable crontabs to automate the management of your server.
- 	* auto-restarter: Restart your server if it crashs when you're not here to restart it.
+ 	+ auto-restarter: Restart your server if it crashs when you're not here to restart it.
- 	* auto-updater: Let the script handle updates for you.
+ 	+ auto-updater: Let the script handle updates for you.
- 	* raid hours: Automate the "raidhours" task.
+ 	+ raid hours: Automate the "raidhours" task.

+******

 # How-to-use